 South Africa Surf Tours is based in the Overberg, in the Western Cape region of South Africa.
 Our guided surf and bodyboarding trips, however, extend all along the coast from Namibia to the East Coast.
 Our ultimate goal is to ensure our visitors are in the right place, at the right time- never missing a wave.

 Cape Town surfing = Waves, waves, and more waves.
 Cape Town is littered with waves.
 It has world class picture perfect A-Frame beach breaks, wedges a plenty, slabs that will leave some marks on your underwear and point breaks that will have you weak in the knees.

 Cape Town has a large variety of waves to suit every wave rider, at every skill level – leaving them with a lust to return to those icy barrels again and again.
 Yes the water is cold, but the cold brings a sort of ‘raw’ factor into play that you won’t find in most places in the world.

 The set ups are mind blowing, offering some of the best surfing beaches in the world.
 Surfing at the foot of mountains, staring out of emerald green glassy barrels onto green rugged landscapes – it’s the stuff dreams are made of.

 Some of the more popular breaks in the Cape Peninsula include Llandudno, Noordhoek, Dunes, Muizenburg, Big Bay, Dungeons and Long Beach.
-That being said, there are many other, less publicised surf spots that prove a heck of a good time!
+That being said, there are many other, less publicized surf spots that prove a heck of a good time!

 Llandudno: This is a beach break situated just outside of the Cape City Bowl.
 It offers crystal clear wedging barrels that break predominantly right but has some A-frame breaks in the middle of the beach.
 The spot gets crowded in the summer months, and is quieter in winter months.